sciZer0/7/v/README.md

 <h1>12 &nbsp Ideal Stablecoin</h1>

-From day one, the Vote blockchain has the ideal stablecoin — a native stablecoin overcollateralized with the blockchain's native-token Vote having Decreasing-Supply.
+From day one, the Vote blockchain has the ideal stablecoin — a native stablecoin collateralized with the blockchain's native-token Vote having Decreasing-Supply.

 Specific details about the ideal stablecoin are being held up for now.